rust-lang/rust-wiki-backup/Doc-attributes.md

-General information about attributes.
+# The many uses of attributes

+Attributes are everywhere.
+Let us explore what they are all about and discover how they are affecting us in our Rustic journey.
+First we're gonna teach you how to build them, then we're going to give you the tools to really unleash your Rust.

 ## Meta items

-Several places in the Rust language allow the specification of metadata about code, called _meta items_, primarily in relation to _attributes_.
-Meta items have three forms: the simple _word_ meta item, which is just an identifier; the _name-value_ meta item, an ident/literal pair; and the _list_ meta item, a named list of additional meta items.

-Examples:

-    // a word meta item, must be a valid identifier test

-    // name/value meta items
-    target_os = "win32"
-    index = 10

-    // list meta items
-    cfg(target_os = "win32")
-    names(fred, barney, wilma)
+Attributes are built from _meta items_, which have three forms:

+* the simple _word_ meta item, which is just an identifier, as in `test`
+* the _name-value_ meta item, an ident/literal pair, as in `target_os = "win32"`
+* the _list_ meta item, a named list of additional meta items, as in `names(fred, barney, wilma)`

+In _name-value_ items the literal may be any Rust literal type, though strings are seen most often.Meta items may nest arbitrarily: `args(yes, count = 10, names(fred, barny, wilma))`

+Meta items occasionally show up outside of attributes, particularly in crate linkage specifications.

 ## Attributes

-The primary use of meta items is for applying attributes to items and crates.
+The primary use of meta items is for applying attributes to items, crates, methods, fields, and potentially other bits of code.
 Attributes provide additional information to the compiler and may also be accessed via reflection at runtime.
 An attribute is simply a meta item wrapped in attribute syntax - a preceding _pound_ sigil and enclosing _brackets_:

     #[test]